Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS

 Next, you’ll notice the Pi-Hole web UI will show all clients as IP addresses, but there’s a few methods to show hostnames instead.
 (Or hostname.domain if you prefer.)
 The easiest way is to use Conditional Forwarding, though it seems to be an uncommon feature with most consumer-grade routers, so don’t be surprised if it doesn’t work for you.

-Conditional Forwarding settings.
+Pi-Hole Conditional Forwarding settings.

+Check the dashboard and see if that’s enough to display hostnames instead of IP addresses.
 If the hostnames are not showing up, there’s something else we can try.
-Go back to Advanced DNS settings and you’ll see two checkmarks like in the picture below.
+Go back to Settings -> DNS and set the slider to Expert to see Advanced DNS settings and you’ll see checkmarks like in the picture below.

-Advanced DNS settings.
+Pi-Hole Advanced DNS settings.

 For the best security, both of these should be checked, but you can try unchecking one or both to see if they make the hostnames show.
 If the hostnames still don’t populate, it’s likely your router simply does not support conditional forwarding.